 It was during his run as Buddy that Esten first appeared on the original British version of “Whose Line Is It Anyway?,” with Ryan Stiles and Greg Proops.
 When “Whose Line” came to ABC, he became a recurring cast member and frequent song improvisor.
 Since then he has appeared on Drew Carey’s Improvaganza and toured frequently, performing live improv shows with Stiles, Proops and Jeff B. Davis.

-Esten’s many additional television credits include recurring roles on “Big Love,” “Enlightened,” “The Office” and “ER.”
+Esten’s many early television credits include recurring roles on “Big Love,” “Enlightened,” “The Office” and “ER.”
 Besides being the father on Disney Channel’s “Jessie,” he has been a Klingon on “Star Trek: The Next Generation,” a secretary on “Murphy Brown” and Kelly Bundy’s fiance on the series finale of “Married with Children.”
 His film credits include “Swing Vote,” “Thirteen Days,” “61*” and “The Postman.”